just-the-docs/just-the-docs/peopleops/GUILDS_TEAMS.md

 Countable does not have functional team divisions by job role.

+TODO
+{: .label .label-yellow }

-#TODO Add a sub-section here defining Countable's formal and practical relationship to Cortico
+Add a sub-section here defining Countable's formal and practical relationship to Cortico

 **Other Informal Groups**